-This Plan shall be known as the Fifth Circuit Model Equal Employment Opportunity and Employment Dispute Resolution Plan ("Model EEO/EDR Plan").
+This Plan shall be known as the Fifth Circuit Model Equal Employment Opportunity and Employment Dispute Resolution Plan (the "Plan").

-Under EEO, the Judicial Conference of the United States has directed that each court adopt a plan in conformance with the national policy of providing equal employment opportunity to all persons regardless of their race, sex, color, national origin, religion, age (at least 40 years of age at the time of the alleged discrimination), or disability.
-Each court will promote equal employment opportunity through a program encompassing all facets of human resource management, including recruitment, hiring, promotion, and advancement.
+The Judicial Conference of the United States has directed that each court adopt a plan in conformance with the national policy of providing equal employment opportunity to all persons regardless of their race, sex, color, national origin, religion, age (at least 40 years of age at the time of the alleged discrimination), or disability.
 This program does not modify or reduce the qualification standards for employment established in the federal court system.

-Under EDR, the Judicial Conference has directed that this Plan provide to all court employees the rights and protections comparable to those provided to legislative branch employees under the Congressional Accountability Act of 1995.
+The Judicial Conference has also directed that this Plan provide to all court employees the rights and protections comparable to those provided to legislative branch employees under the Congressional Accountability Act of 1995.

 Each court of the Fifth Circuit shall implement its EEO/EDR plan by either adopting this model Plan or submitting a modified plan for approval by the Judicial Council.
 A copy of each plan and any subsequent modifications shall be filed with the Circuit Executive and with the Administrative Office.
-Each court shall submit an annual report on the implementation of its plan to the Administrative Office for inclusion in the Director's Annual Report to the Judicial Conference.

-Policies adopted by individual courts pertaining to adverse action or general grievance proceedings not invoking the rights and protections afforded under this EEO/EDR Plan are not affected.
+Policies adopted by individual courts pertaining to adverse action or general grievance proceedings not invoking the rights and protections afforded under this Plan are not affected.
 Further, local policies relating to rights enumerated under the Plan that are not inconsistent with the rights and procedures established herein are not affected.

-The Model EEO/EDR Plan is not intended to duplicate the protections provided for the resolution of complaints of judicial misconduct or disability under 28 U.S.C. § 372(c) but is intended to be the exclusive remedy of employees relating to rights enumerated under the
+The Plan is not intended to duplicate the protections provided for the resolution of complaints of judicial misconduct or disability under 28 U.S.C. § 372(c) but is intended to be the exclusive remedy of employees relating to rights enumerated under the Plan.

-§ 2 Scope of coverage

-This Plan applies to all circuit, district, bankruptcy, and magistrate judges of the United States courts in the Fifth Judicial Circuit, as well as to all employees of the said courts.
+§ 2 Scope of coverage - This Plan applies to all circuit, district, bankruptcy, and magistrate judges of the United States courts in the Fifth Judicial Circuit, as well as to all employees of the said courts.

-§ 3 Definitions

-For purposes of this Plan--
+§ 3 Definitions - For purposes of this Plan--